allisonkadel/carbin-api-docs/source/index.html.md

 # Schema

 All API access is over HTTPS, and accessed from `https://api.carboninsights.co`.
 All data is sent and received as JSON.
+You must include the `Content-Type: application/json` header when sending your requests.

 # Authentication